Bayernatoor/btc_self_custody/src/faqs/advanced_desktop_setup/advanced_faq4.md

 <br>

-**4\.** It's time to sign this transaction using 2 of the 3 Coldcards.
-Add the **psbt** file to a MicroSD card.
-Make sure to have you passphrase ready,
+**4\.** You'll need to sign this transaction using 2 of the 3 Coldcards.
+Make sure to have your Coldcard's Passphrase ready,
         either on the MicroSD card or ready to enter manually.

 <br>